 Get yourself a good, reusable water bottle (like this one or this one)that you can carry everywhere you go.
 Not only is buying water expensive at the store

 - Coffee: $15/week, $60 a month

 - Drive Thru’s and Takeout: $60/week, $240 a month

 Step 2: Groceries and Food Inventory Management

 There are several areas to examine when you look at your food budget.
 Watching for sales is a large part of your savings in this category.
 However, often unlooked is managing the inventory you have on hand.
 Here are all the ways we try to stay frugal with our food:

 Clip The Coupons

 I’ll be the first to admit, I am not a coupon clipper.
-The cost savings to me isn’t worth the time of clipping the coupons, remembering to take them with me AND then remembering to use the coupons.
+The cost savings to me aren’t worth the time of clipping the coupons, remembering to take them with me AND then remembering to use the coupons.
 And that’s after you had to hunt down the specific items in the store.
 Most likely with my two kids in tow.
 It’s just not for me at this stage in life.

 There are also websites that will help you match the available coupons with your grocery store’s sales.
 If you have the time and patience, you could really save a lot of money each month.
-Southern Savers does a great job with their website as does The Coupon Mom.
+Southern Savers does a great job with its website as does The Coupon Mom.